ETCBC/bhsa/docs/index.md

 For versions **c** and **2016** the [pipeline](https://github.com/ETCBC/pipeline) has been followed.
-These versions have will not be enriched with data coming from research repos.
+These versions have not be enriched with data coming from research repos.
-Instead, additional data from research repos can easily downloaded from github and be processed alongside this core data.
+Instead, additional data from research repos can easily downloaded from github and be processed alongside the core data.

 ## Workflow
 The pipeline above is complicated and not free of